College Factual by our College Data Analytics Team

 14

 The #14 spot in this year's ranking belongs to Iowa State University.
-Located in the small city of Ames, Iowa State is a public college with a fairly large student population.
+Located in the small city of Ames, Iowa State is a public school with a very large student population.
 On top of its placing in our non-traditional rankings, Iowa State also did well on our Best Colleges for Natural Resources Conservation list.
 It's in the top 15% of all schools reviewed in that analysis.

-Full Natural Resources Conservation at Iowa State University Report
+Read full report on Natural Resources Conservation at Iowa State University

 15

 The student loan default rate at UMN Twin Cities is lower than is typical, just 0.6% of students default in three years.
-Approximately 21,237 students take at least one class online at UMN Twin Cities.
-13,655 of UMN Twin Cities students are attending part time.
+There are approximately 21,237 students at UMN Twin Cities that take at least one class online.
+There are roughly 13,655 part time students in attendance at UMN Twin Cities.

 16